Hatay, Turkey: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types C and F. Take care to pick the correct kind.
-A lot of adapters that you can buy are just plug changers and require your devices to adjust the voltage themselves.
-If yours can't do that they could get fried.
-This one is sufficent for most areas.
+A plug adapter that supports outlet types C and F. Be sure to find the right kind.
+A lot of adapters available are just plug changers and require your devices to adjust the voltage themselves.
+If yours can't do that they could burn up.
+This one works in most locations.

 What to wear/what to pack: